© Tommaso Hinna Danesi, MD 2021

 Thoracoscopic Cardiac Surgery

-Several cardiac procedures can be performed without opening the chest.
-Three small 5 to 12 mm trocars allow the Surgeon to bring into the chest instruments and supplies needed.
-This technique is well known and widely adopted in thoracic surgery, experienced Endoscopic Cardiac Surgeons apply this micro-invasive approach to several procedure avoiding opening of the chest.
+Different cardiac procedures can be performed without opening the chest.
+Three small 5 to 12 mm trocars allow the Surgeon to bring into the chest instruments and devices needed to complete the procedure.
+This technique is well known and widely adopted in thoracic surgery, experienced Endoscopic Cardiac Surgeons apply this micro-invasive approach to several procedures.
 Benefits of a completely thoracoscopic procedure include potentially no wound infection, fast recovery and better aesthetic results.
 Usually these procedures don't need any cardio-pulmonary by-pass.
 It's a really micro-invasive beating heart cardiac surgery.
-Unfortunately this technique is not applicable to every heart disease

 When the heart is skipping more than a beat a permanent pace-maker might be needed.
 To work these small kicking-engines need small wires be placed into the heart or on its surface.
-With a throacoscopic approach the Surgeon can easily and efficiently secure the pacing-wire directly to the heart muscle.
+With a throacoscopic approach the Surgeon can secure the pacing-wire directly to the heart muscle.
 Recovery from the procedure is fast and usually the Patient can leave the hospital 24-36 hours later

 Irregular heart beat is often due to an atrial fibrillation.